It's easy to rattle off the necessary and wide-ranging tasks that trees perform in urban areas. They're unarguably invaluable.

 Between 2010 and 2060, the total urban land area of the U.S. is estimated to increase from 95.5 million acres to 163 million acres — a jump that would claim an area roughly the size of Montana or 8.6 percent of land area in the Lower 48.
 States with the greatest projected amount of urban land growth include California (9 million acres), Texas (7 million acres) and good old Florida at 6 million acres.
 Over a 50-year period, the spread of urban land in these three states, joined by North Carolina and Pennsylvania, will comprise an area the size larger than Connecticut.

-The leafy streets of Pittsburgh: Pennsylvania is home to some seriously high-value urban trees.
+Pennsylvania is home to some seriously high-value urban trees, like these on a Pittsburgh street.
 The Keystone State set to experience some of the highest urban land growth in the coming decades.
-(Photo: Nick Amoscato/flickr)
+(Photo: Nick Amoscato [CC BY 2.0]/Flickr)

 States with the highest percentage of urban land overall consist of the nation's densest and most diminutive states, all of them located in the Mid-Atlantic and Northeast: Rhode Island (35 percent), Delaware (29 percent), Connecticut (28 percent), Massachusetts (23 percent) and New Jersey (23 percent).
 It's in these highly urbanized locales where the Forest Service notes that the "impact of current urban forests is likely greatest due to the relatively large proportion of urban land."